22 Foods That Will Immediately Improve Your Skin, According to Dermatologists

-I always can tell just by looking at my skin that I need to step up my diet game.
-When I see a blemish pop up or a rash-like patch of pimples (cute, I know), it's usually a sign that I’ve indulged too much on coffee, alcohol, or eaten one of the 20 Foods That Age You 20 Years.
-Guilty.
-This made me reverse the situation though and ask a logical but overlooked question: If what we eat shows up on our skin, then which foods will help us look 10 years younger or solve pimple problems faster than some Cetaphil?
+When you see a blemish pop up or a rash-like patch of pimples, it's usually a sign that you've indulged in too much coffee, alcohol, or aging foods.
+So you may be asking yourself a logical, but overlooked, question: If what we eat shows up on our face, then which best foods for skin will help us look 10 years younger or solve pimple problems faster than some Clearasil?

-Salmon is rich in antioxidants that calm inflammation, says Joshua Zeichner, M.D., director of cosmetic and clinical research in dermatology at Mount Sinai Hospital in New York City.
+Salmon is rich in antioxidants that calm inflammation, says Joshua Zeichner, MD, director of cosmetic and clinical research in dermatology at Mount Sinai Hospital in New York City.
 "The free fatty acids serve as building blocks for healthy skin cells."
 How, exactly?
-"Since our bodies don't have the ability to produce the fatty acids, [eating them] helps reinforce your skin's barrier, and keeps moisture in and irritants out," adds Dr. Leslie Baumann, certified board dermatologist and Founder of Baumann Cosmetic & Research Institute.
+"Since our bodies don't have the ability to produce the fatty acids, [eating them] helps reinforce your skin's barrier, and keeps moisture in and irritants out," adds Leslie Baumann, MD, certified board dermatologist and Founder of Baumann Cosmetic & Research Institute.
 She recommends eating wild salmon over farm-raised for an optimal dose of omega-3s.
-And here are 25 Healthy Salmon Recipes You’ll Love to get you cooking.

 Research published in the American Journal of Clinical Nutrition shows that people who eat foods rich in vitamin C have fewer wrinkles and less age-related dry skin than those who don't.
 Strawberries, red peppers, and grapefruit are all other great vitamin C sources, just to name a few!

 This leafy green is rich in vitamin A, which is an antioxidant and promotes healthy skin cell turnover, says Zeichner.
 As mentioned earlier, vitamin A is also a big ingredient found in Retin-A, a medication used to treat acne.
-Legend has it that applying kale topically helps diminish the visibility of bruises, scars, stretch marks, and spider veins, earning a spot on the 25 Healthy Foods That Give You Glowing Skin.
+Legend has it that applying kale topically helps diminish the visibility of bruises, scars, stretch marks, and spider veins.

 Almonds are rich in vitamin E, a powerful antioxidant that helps prevent signs of aging caused by free radicals and may even bolster your skin's defense against skin cancer.
 "Studies also suggest that vitamin E consumed orally can increase its levels on the skin's surface, which is good news for those with dry skin," Baumann adds.

-The amino acids found in protein-rich foods like meat or eggs are the building blocks of collagen production, says Dr. Arash Akhavan, MD, FAAD, founder and owner of The Dermatology & Laser Group in NYC.
+The amino acids found in protein-rich foods like meat or eggs are the building blocks of collagen production, says Arash Akhavan, MD, FAAD, founder and owner of The Dermatology & Laser Group in NYC.
 Just don't go overboard; your body can really only process 30 grams of protein in one meal.
-If you’re wondering what to reach for other than steak and eggs, check out these 26 Foods With More Protein Than an Egg!

 "In addition to the calcium our bones need, milk is a great source of vitamin D," says Baumann.
 "This is good for your skin because getting your daily dose of 'D' from milk means you don't have to get unprotected sun exposure, which helps prevent wrinkles and discoloration."
 That said, dairy can wreak havoc on some people's skin; so if that sounds like you, score your vitamin D from a supplement or other food sources.
 A three-ounce serving of wild salmon or mackerel can provide nearly your entire daily recommended vitamin D intake!
 Meanwhile, a cup of shiitake mushrooms gets you to about 20 percent (the best you'll find in the produce aisle) and three eggs can score you another 20 percent.
 You have options, dairy-free friends.

 Sunflower oil is high in linoleic acid, which can help support your skin cells' membranes.
 "It may also reduce cellular inflammation, which has been associated with aging," says Baumann.
-We go more in depth about this under-the-radar oil in the 14 Popular Cooking Oils and How to Use Them, if you want to hear more!
+We go more in-depth about this under-the-radar oil in our guide on popular cooking oils and how to use them.

 Yes, that's right, chocolate is on the list.
 Dark chocolate is great for skin firming, says Papantoniou.
 "It also has flavonols, which is a very potent antioxidant."
 But be sure to avoid any chocolate less than 70 percent cacao.
 "Look for high cacao concentrations because these have less sugar, which can be terrible for your skin," suggests Baumann.
-In fact, sugar is one of the villains on our list of 21 Best and Worst Foods for Cellulite.
+In fact, sugar is one of the villains on our list of best and worst foods for cellulite.

 Nicknamed "the wrinkle fighter," Greek yogurt is great for banishing the appearance of fine lines and wrinkles.
 "It's rich in B vitamins, which help to detox skin," says Papantoniou.
 But note the emphasis on the Greek part of this yogurt; there's a difference.
-Flavored yogurt is one of the 32 Health Halo Foods to Stop Eating Immediately for a variety of reasons—one being that it can wrinkle your skin!
+Flavored yogurt is one of the health foods that aren't really healthy for a variety of reasons—one being that it can wrinkle your skin!

 "Pomegranates contain polyphenols which also fight free radicals and help to regulate skin's blood flow, giving it a nice healthy glow," says Papantoniou.
 Pomegranate seeds also have a decent amount of fiber, making them a satiating way to sprinkle some color onto your salads and side dishes.
-Naturally-occurring sugar isn't remotely as scary as added sugar, but if you're concerned about it, then you won't want to go totally nuts with the pomegranate seeds; they’re ranked #2 on our exclusive list of 25 Popular Fruits—Ranked by Sugar Content!
+Naturally-occurring fruit sugar isn't remotely as scary as added sugar, but if you're concerned about it, then you won't want to go totally nuts with the pomegranate seeds.

 This fibrous, protein-rich food also does wonders for your skin.
-They are very rich in zinc, which has high healing properties that help fight acne says Papantoniou.
-Want more foods to make you look good?
-Don’t miss out on these 18 Health Foods with Big Beauty Benefits!
+They are very rich in zinc, which has high healing properties that help fight acne, says Papantoniou.
+While beans are worth adding to your diet to improve your skin, it's also worth ditching the 10 Foods Making Your Acne Even Worse.